christytan/ords-apex-dbcs/exacs-QA/DataPump.md

 As a database admin or user,

-1. Download a sample datapump export dump file from Oracle Learning Library github repository.
+1. Download a sample datapump export dump file from the Oracle Learning Library github repository.
-2. Secure copy the dump file to the exadata machine to the required directory and run import data pump
+2. Secure copy the dump file to the exadata machine and then to the required directory and run import data pump

 ## Required Artifacts
 - An Oracle Cloud Infrastructure account with privileges to create object storage buckets and dedicated autonomous databases.
-- Access to a pre-provisioned Exadata cloud service database .
+- Access to a pre-provisioned Exadata cloud service database.
 Refer to [Lab 3](?lab=lab-3-provision-databases-on-exadata-cloud)
 - A pre-provisioned instance of Oracle Developer Client image in an application subnet.
 Refer to [Lab 4](?lab=lab-4-configure-development-system-for-use)

 ## Steps